DSulzhits/self_learning_platform/readme_eng.md

 - See the users list can AdminUser or Moderator
 - Create new users can all users
 - See detail info about user all authorised users
-- Update user can AdminUser or Moderator or User (only his own account)
+- Update user can only user himself
 - Delete user can only the AdminUser

 Pagination